Axos Bank Business Savings Account Review

 When Axos Bank Is a Good Fit

-- You prefer online banking: Axos Bank has no brick-and-mortar bank branches, but it compensates by offering excellent digital banking functionality.
+- You prefer online banking: Axos Bank has no brick-and-mortar bank branches—but it compensates by offering excellent digital banking functionality.
 It’s one of our top-recommended online business banks.
 Its mobile app, available on iOS and Android, has received good reviews for being intuitive and easy to navigate.

 - You regularly make more than six transactions on savings accounts: In our list of the leading small business savings accounts, we named Axos Bank Business Savings the best for businesses with excess savings.
 Where most banks limit businesses to six transactions per month, Axos Bank allows users to make 20 transactions monthly, which includes debits, credits, and deposited items.
-The fee for exceeding the limit is affordable at 30 cents per item.
+The fee for exceeding the limit is affordable at $0.30 per item.

 When Axos Bank Is Not a Good Fit